usnistgov/5gdeploy/free5gc/README.md

 `--gtp5g-seq` enables/disables GTP-U sequence number feature in gtp5g kernel module.

 The above flags are applied every time the gtp5g service is started, including when it's running in KVM guest.
-They do not need reboots or module re-loading.
+Changing them does not need reboots or module re-loading.